-Your computer comes with a hard disk drive preinstalled.
+Your computer comes with a hard disk drive.
 The capacity of the drive varies by model.
 An expansion bay is provided for installing an additional drive.
-For information about the hard disk drive in your computer, refer to the PC 300GL User Guide.
+For information about the hard disk drive in your computer, refer to the user guide publication.